redox-os/rfcs/text/0000-coprocess.md

 # Detailed design
 [design]: #detailed-design

-Henceforth, we continue to use the term _process_ for referring to a set of kernel scheduling units with a fixed address space.
+Hereinafter, we generalize the traditional _process_ concept using terms _clique_ and _coprocess_, for referring to a set of kernel scheduling units (normally threads) sharing hardware address space (equivalent to the same top-level address space, since the Redox kernel does not yet support intermediate page table sharing).
-Using this definition, a _process_ consists of a set of coprocesses.
+Namely, a _clique_ consists of a set of _coprocesses_, where each _coprocess_ lives in the same hardware address space as the others, except being assigned to a separate protection key.
+From its own perspective, such a _coprocess_ will view itself as a regular _process_.
+A _process_ is therefore still a set of _threads_, and different processes cannot access each others' memory unless explicitly granted.
-A _simple process_ is a process containing only one coprocess.
+A _trivial clique_ is a clique containing only one coprocess.
+Trivial cliques correspond to the regular model where processes are mapped 1:1 to hardware address spaces.
+For each clique, there will also exist pages for runtime code in redox-rt, which is not considered part of any coprocess.

-The memory-related syscalls will be extended to allow assigning protection key at page granularity, using the same range-based syscalls.
+The memory-related syscalls will be extended to allow assigning protection keys at page granularity, using the same range-based syscalls currently present.
-Protection key 0, called the master key, will be reserved for redox-rt, where PKRU == ALL := 0xffff_ffff.
+Protection key 0, called the _master key_, will be reserved for redox-rt, accessible only when PKRU == ALL := 0xffff_ffff.
 Redox-rt runs in _master mode_ when PKRU == ALL, and unlike the coprocesses, is allowed to contain code that sets the PKRU.
 A _master page_ is a page for which the PKEY=0.
 Key 0 will be used for intra-process context switching, and will always be access-disabled inside any coprocess.